dsa-ou/allowed/docs/usage.md

 To check method calls of the form `variable.method(...)`, we must know the type of `variable`.
-For that purpose, `allowed` uses the `pytype` type checker, if it's installed and the Python version is 3.10 to 3.12.
+For that purpose, `allowed` uses the `pyrefly` type checker.

 By default, `allowed` does _not_ check method calls because it slows down the process.
 You can enable these checks with option `-m` or `--methods`:
 ```bash
 allowed -m file1.py notebook.ipynb
 ```
-If `pytype` can't process the code for some reason, you get a warning that method calls won't be checked (other checks will be done as usual).
+If `pyrefly` can't process the code for some reason, you get a warning that method calls couldn't be checked (other checks will be done as usual).
-In Python 3.12, method calls won't be checked in code using comprehensions.

 ### Ignoring specific lines